Optically-Transparent EM Skins for Outdoor-to-Indoor mm-Wave Wireless Communications: Numerical Results

 The next test case analyzes the performance degradation versus the scan angle.
-Towards this end, a set of \emph{OTO-EMS}s has been designed by varying the anomalous transmission angle in the range $\Delta\theta\in\left\{ 40,\,60,\,80\right\} $ {[}deg{]} ($\theta^{rx}\in\left\{ 140,\,120,\,100\right\} $ {[}deg{]}).
-By comparing the transmitted beams in Fig. 6, the following outcomes can be drawn: (\emph{i}) it is possible to yield an effective beam focusing despite the limited phase coverage of the \emph{OTO} meta-atom and even when the scan angle is close to end-fire {[}e.g., $\Delta\theta=80$ {[}deg{]}, $\theta^{rx}=100$ {[}deg{]} - Fig. 6 (blue line){]}; (\emph{ii}) regardless of the scan angle, the presence of moderate quantization lobes is confirmed, the major side-lobe usually appearing specularly to the orthogonal transmission angle (i.e., $\theta\approx180+\Delta\theta^{rx}$); (\emph{iii}) as expected, there is the unavoidable beam broadening effect when the transmission angle gets closer to end-fire (e.g., blue vs. red line - Fig. 6) as well as an increase of the scan loss.
-This latter phenomenon is pointed out in Fig. 7 where the plot of the peak power $\Xi$ (i.e., $\Xi\triangleq\max_{\theta,\varphi}\left|E_{\varphi}^{tran}\left(\mathbf{r}\right)\right|^{2}$) versus $\theta^{rx}$ is shown.
+Towards this end, a set of \emph{OTO-EMS}s has been designed by varying the anomalous transmission angle in the range $\Delta\theta^{rx}\in\left\{ 40,\,60,\,80\right\} $ {[}deg{]} ($\theta^{rx}\in\left\{ 140,\,120,\,100\right\} $ {[}deg{]}).
+By comparing the transmitted beams in Fig. 8, the following outcomes can be drawn: (\emph{i}) it is possible to yield an effective beam focusing despite the limited phase coverage of the \emph{OTO} meta-atom and even when the scan angle is close to end-fire {[}e.g., $\Delta\theta=80$ {[}deg{]}, $\theta^{rx}=100$ {[}deg{]} - Fig. 8 (blue line){]}; (\emph{ii}) regardless of the scan angle, the presence of moderate quantization lobes is confirmed, the major side-lobe usually appearing specularly to the orthogonal transmission angle (i.e., $\theta\approx180+\Delta\theta^{rx}$); (\emph{iii}) as expected, there is the unavoidable beam broadening effect when the transmission angle gets closer to end-fire (e.g., blue vs. red line - Fig. 8) as well as an increase of the scan loss.

+This latter phenomenon is pointed out in Fig. 9 where the plot of the peak power pattern $\Xi$ versus $\theta^{rx}$ is shown.
 As it can be observed, the scan loss sharply grows as $\theta^{rx}$ deviates from $\theta^{rx}=180$ {[}deg{]}.
-This is actually caused by the presence of the quantization lobes in the beam pattern, unlike the {}``non-anomalous transmission'' case {[}e.g., Fig. 6 (magenta line){]}.
+This is actually caused by the presence of the quantization lobes in the beam pattern as well as the lower efficiency caused by insertion loss of the different unit cells {[}Fig. 4(\emph{a}){]}, unlike the {}``non-anomalous transmission'' case where all the meta-atoms are identical and therefore the design can be implemented exploiting the meta-atom with the best wireless efficiency {[}e.g., Fig. 8 (magenta line){]}.

+The transmitted pattern of a window only partially covered by an \emph{OTO-EMS} is numerically evaluated next.
+Towards this end, the previously designed $P=Q=30$, $\Delta\theta^{rx}=60$ {[}deg{]} ($\theta^{rx}=120$ {[}deg{]}) skin is assumed to be installed at the center of a window pane of aperture $0.6\times1.1$ {[}$\mathrm{m}^{2}${]}.
+The plot of the transmitted patterns through the window alone (green line - Fig. 9), the \emph{OTO-EMS} alone (red line - Fig. 10), or through their combination (red line - Fig. 10) shows that even a small skin panel (i.e., $\mathcal{L}\approx11.1$ {[}cm{]}) enables to generate a collimated beam in the desired $\theta^{rx}$ direction which is $>37$ dB above the power pattern generated by the window itself in $\theta=\theta^{rx}$ and approximately $8$ dB above the sidelobe envelope (blue vs. green line - Fig. 10).